 Preservation & Restoration

 Acquiring aircraft and artifacts is the first and most crucial step in preserving American aviation.
-The collection began over 40 decades ago with the acquisition of the first aircraft; a Beech Staggerwing.
+The collection began over 40 years ago with the acquisition of the first aircraft; a Beech Staggerwing.
 From there the collection grew to a staggering 200+ aircraft; all at different stages in the restoration process.
-The search for the aircraft have taken our founders across the world; from the depths of the Great Lakes of Michigan, to an excavation site in Guadalcanal, to flower beds and attics deep in the heart of American life and culture.
-This quest has been an incredible process that continues to yield not only rare aircraft and artifacts, but stories and historical accounts that will forever enhance the aviation body of knowledge worldwide.
+The search for the aircraft have taken our founders across the world; from the depths of the Great Lakes of Michigan to an excavation site in Guadalcanal, to flower beds and attics deep in the heart of American life and culture.
+This quest has been an incredible process that continues to yield not only rare aircraft and artifacts but stories and historical accounts that will forever enhance the aviation body of knowledge worldwide.

 Our intention is to restore each aircraft to flight worthiness, however, some are so rare that they are the only surviving models and may never be flown.
 The Restoration Hangar has been around since the early 1970’s with the intention of acquiring, restoring, and preserving American aircraft, their history, and artifacts.
 The Boneyard is where newly acquired aircraft await their turn to begin the restoration process.